FAQ ImunoBran® MGN-3

 Like other natural food supplements, ImunoBran® MGN-3 is not a sterile product.
 In fact, any process of sterilization, which usually involves high temperatures and possibly pressures, would denature the product.
 It is, however, made in a pharmaceutical lab and is packed by a high quality packer.
 So although there is extremely low bacterial content in this product, it would still be classified as very clean in comparison to other health supplements on the market.
 ImunoBran® MGN-3 does not contain any harmful bacteria.

 As a Japanese company, Daiwa Pharmaceutical was legally required to perform an LD50 animal test for safety reasons.
 This is a one-off test conducted on rats that all new products have to go through.
-Whilst this test is regrettable because some of the rats are killed, it is unavoidable and a legal requirement.
+Whilst this test is regrettable, it is unavoidable and a legal requirement.
 Without LD50 safety data, no hospital ethics committee would conduct any human trials or studies with ImunoBran® MGN-3, and it would certainly not be available to the public.
 The other animal experiments (again with rats) that this company has performed with ImunoBran® MGN-3 are "subchronic" tests to study side effects and immune system activation.
 With these tests, no animals are killed.
 Daiwa is committed to acting both ethically and responsibly, and always keeps any animal experimentation to an absolute minimum.

 Absolutely not.
 ImunoBran® MGN-3 is not genetically modified in any way and contains no GMO ingredients.

 Daiwa's manufacturing plant is not only hundreds of miles away from Fukushima, but as a matter of course every batch of ImunoBran® MGN-3 is tested for radiation and all have tested completely clear.
-ImunoBran® MGN-3 sold in Europe comes in by way of Germany, and there are very stringent radiation tests in place in that country.
+ImunoBran® MGN-3 sold in Europe are very stringent radiation tests in place.